fmd/homepage-pelican/content/dexter.md

 Category: rant
 Slug: lottie-dexter
 Author: Fareed Dudhia
-Summary: 'Or, Lottie Dexter finds herself in two boys clubs at once'
+Summary: Or "How Lottie Dexter found herself in two boys clubs at once."

-# Year of Code Initiative murdered by TV appearance?
-## Or, 'Lottie Dexter finds herself in two boys clubs at once'